 Meet our Board

-Rebecca Parks, N.P. – Rebecca Parks is an Adult Nurse Practitioner in the Geriatrics Service at the Richard L. Roudebush VA Medical Center in Indianapolis where she has worked for over 29 years.
-Her interest in Parkinson’s Disease began several years ago as a caregiver for her grandmother who has been diagnosed with the disease before the advent of Sinemet.
-As Rebecca pursued her Masters’s Degree in Nursing, she sought out the opportunity to complete a gerontology practicum with PAACI as well as recruit members for her small study about caregiving for those with PD.
-Around 2001, she began serving on the board as Vice President of Education/Programs.
-Rebecca has two children and a beautiful grandaughter.
+Rebecca Parks is an Adult Nurse Practitioner.
+Her interest in Parkinson’s disease began several years ago as a caregiver for her grandmother who had been diagnosed with the disease before the advent of Sinemet.
+As Rebecca pursued her master’s degree in Nursing, she sought out the opportunity to complete a gerontology practicum with PAACI as well as recruit members for her small study about caregiving for those with PD.
+Around 2001, she began serving on the board as Vice president of Education and Programs.
+She has two children and two grandchildren.